 "Considering the competition down there, I feel pretty good about it," said Congdon, who had three rounds of 74 to edge out Mark Giles (77-75-71) by one shot.

 Congdon, who lives in South Carolina in the winter, returned there after finishing second in the Mass.
 Senior Four-Ball and sixth in the Allied Four Ball with his brother, Richie, to play in his first South Carolina Golf Association event.
-The trip proved worthwhile.

 The 2012 MGA Senior Player of the Year led by one shot after the opening round and two after 36 holes.
 After his closest pursuers, who he was playing with, stumbled early in the final round, it looked like Congdon might cruise to victory.